tst2005sh/jq-helpers/README.md

 A shell function that help to prepare a jq call.
 It supports :
 * jq options
-* jq function definition
+* jq function definitions
-* jq filter
+* jq filters

 ## jq_run